google/oboe/FullGuide.md

 ## Creating an audio stream

-The Oboe library follows a [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and provides the class `StreamBuilder`.
+The Oboe library follows a [builder design pattern](https://en.wikipedia.org/wiki/Builder_pattern) and provides the class `AudioStreamBuilder`.

-  1. Set the audio stream configuration using an StreamBuilder.
+  1. Set the audio stream configuration using an AudioStreamBuilder.
 Use the builder functions that correspond to the stream parameters.
 These optional set functions are available:

-    StreamBuilder streamBuilder;
+    AudioStreamBuilder streamBuilder;

     streamBuilder.setDeviceId(deviceId);
     streamBuilder.setDirection(direction);